visionbike/Simple-Object-Grasping/README.md

 The objects will be highlighted in the resulted image.
 The Gaussian blur is applied to removed possible noise (small regions), which would affect the detection result.

 The object's is detected by the finding external contour.
 The contour candidates will be filtered by the contour's area.
 This helps to remove unexpected contour or possible corners.
-Please adjust the `MIN_AREA`. `MAX_AREA`, `MIN_ASPECT_RATIO` and `MAX_ASPECT_RATIO` based on your objects.
+Please adjust the `MIN_AREA`. `MAX_AREA`, `OTSU_SENSITIVITY`, `OTSU_LOW_THRESH` and `OTSU_HIGH_THRESH` based on your objects.

 ```python